-Once born you are an independent agent, yet not ever separate from the world you live in, but still, you are on your own.
+Once born you are an independent agent, yet not ever separate from the world you live in.
+Still, you are on your own.

 Life becomes yours with agency.

-At the start of the universe there is no free will, just the biological urge to live.
-Thus, with early humans there is a necessity to cooperate for survival and not the true ability to decide freely.
+At the start of the universe there was no free will, just the biological urge to live.
+Thus, with early humans there was a necessity to cooperate for survival and not the true ability to decide freely.
 Agency increases with evolution.

 The notion of free will is empowering in the sense that we believe that we have choices.
 Owning one’s life is comforting.

-Free will may not exist, but is relevant in the life of decisions, choices and moral behavior
+Free will may not exist but it is relevant in the life of decisions, choices, and moral behavior.

-Humans are distinct from other species in that they have the ability to self improve, to inquire and alter their future.
+Humans are distinct from other species in that they have the ability to self improve, inquire, and alter their future.
 This capacity comes with self awareness.
 The notion of free will is crucial in the sense that we believe that we have choices.